-A 61-year-old Backus woman accused of embezzling over $100,000 from a Pine River dental office said she did it to support her gambling and shopping habits, according to court documents.
+WALKER — A 61-year-old Backus woman pleaded guilty to embezzling over $100,000 from a Pine River dental office.

-According to the criminal complaint filed against Kelley, a Cass County sheriff investigator spoke June 26 with the CEO of Pine River Dental Arts.
-The CEO discovered discrepancies leading her to believe Kelley, the former office manager, mishandled company funds.
+According to the criminal complaint, the CEO of Pine River Dental Arts discovered discrepancies leading her to believe Kelley, the former office manager, mishandled company funds.
 When Kelley was employed, she was the only employee who oversaw the office financial duties, including payroll and accounts receivable.

 The CEO reviewed the payroll records and compared them with office records and discovered that between Sept.
 24, 2015, and March 9, 2020, Kelley overpaid herself $44,587.65, the complaint stated.
 The CEO said after comparing business records with cash deposits at the bank, that between Sept.
 24, 2015, and March 31, 2020, Kelley took over $80,878.16 in cash.